Andy Warren (British musician)

 Andrew Warren (born 1958) is an English bassist.
-He was originally in the band Adam and the Ants, but left in 1979 to join former bandmates Bid and Lester Square in The Monochrome Set.
+He was originally in the punk rock-post punk band Adam and the Ants, but left in 1979 to join former bandmates Bid and Lester Square in The Monochrome Set.

 Since 2004, he has been a member of British indie-pop band Would-Be-Goods.
 In 2010 he co-reformed The Monochrome Set with Bid and Lester Square.